LLNL/FLORA/docs/README_microfiche.md

 <strong>Note that this option requires a ChatGPT account.</strong>

 The file 251012_EDISK70T_FICHE1.pdf, from set 1, was displayed.
-[This screengrab](screengrab.png) was captured on a mac of some text.
+[This screengrab](screengrab.png) of some text was captured on a mac.
 The png file from the mac was dragged/dropped onto the [ChatGPT page](https://chatgpt.com).
 The prompt "OCR this image" produced the following output.
 ChatGPT also offers other output formats.
 <pre>
 aname      .  r0 1.295432948026-2434 r7 0.0.
 m          .
 2